balart40/pointer-of-pointers-obsidian/DigitalLibrary/Books/How-To-Do-The-Work.md

 A parent-figure's role is to be a guide.
 A loving parental relationship provides a secure base for a child to return to as they venture out into life, with all the ups and downs associated with this great transition.

+A guide is largely nonjudgemental, allowing the child to exist as they are.

 Instead the guide or parent figure has provided a base of security and resilience for the child to return to when hard times come.

 If parent-figures have not healed or even recognized their unresolved traumas, they cannot consciously navigate their own path in life, let alone act as trustworthy guides for someone else.